 Press Ctrl + J or Command + J on the keyboard to duplicate the background layer.

-Lets’s blur this layer by going to Filter in the menu bar, hovering over Blur, and choose Motion Blur.
+Lets’s blur this layer by going to Filter in the menu bar, hovering over Blur, and choosing Motion Blur.

 In the box that appears, you can choose the intensity of the blur by adjusting the Distance slider.